exo-archives/aio/server/common/src/main/common/EXO-AIO-README.txt

  What's new?
 =============

-All In One 1.6.2 contains the following improvements:
+All In One 1.6.3 contains the following improvements:
-    * Externalized basic configuration (database, logs, cache)
-    * Complete navigation and configuration of eXo's products
-    * Few bug fixes

 ===========================
  Installation requirements